Roshankumar-M7/Sales-analysis-using-SQL/README.md

-# Sales-analysis-using-SQL
+# Sales Analysis using MySQL
-Intro to SQL by Roshan Kumar
+SQL practice questions for better understanding